Itinerary Map

 Day 15 - Monday 7 April 2025

-We return to Hiroshima this afternoon with some free time for lunch, then a visit to Peace Memorial Museum as well as the Atomic Bomb Dome.
+We return to Hiroshima this afternoon with some free time for lunch, then a visit to the Peace Memorial Museum as well as the Atomic Bomb Dome.

 We have a group dinner included this evening, before finishing up back at our hotel in Hiroshima for the night.